As a personal trainer, I’m always interested in helping people choose alternatives to gym and fitness classes.

 Based on the reviews I’ve read and having gone through the workouts in detail, the above list will give you everything you need.

-There are a few extras like yoga blocks and additional weights that can be helpful, but if you’re starting out, then spend the extra money on some supplements instead.
+A few extras like yoga blocks and additional weights can be helpful, but if you’re starting and want to lose weight or build lean muscle mass, we recommend you spend the extra money on some supplements instead.

 Is P90X Really Effective?

 Yes, P90X can be effective provided you commit to the exercise program and diet plan.
 A lot of people don’t get the full potential results because they only take a half-hearted approach to changing what they eat.